Start Your Engines For The Omega J8004 Juicer Review

-The Omega J8004, produced by Omega, and primarily sold in the US, can truly be referred to as a masterpiece.
+The Omega J8004, produced by Omega, and primarily sold in the US, can genuinely be considered a masterpiece.
 It is only marginally different from other Omega J models, all of which receive outstanding ratings in reviews and tests.

 The stats-all you need to know!

-This juicer runs on standard 110V, and is, what is commonly referred to as a low speed juicer.
+This juicer runs on standard 110V and is commonly referred to as a low-speed juicer.
 Specifically, it runs at 80rpm (revolutions per minute).
-What this means is that it grinds and extracts at a much, much slower rate than most other commercial juicers-which can run at up to 15,000 revolutions per minute.
-This much lower speed makes sure that the food that is being processed is treated as gently as possible.
+This means that it grinds and extracts at a much slower rate than most commercial juicers, which can run up to 15,000 revolutions per minute.
+This much lower speed ensures that the food being processed is treated as gently as possible.

-For most ingredients, this means that the finished juice can be stored within the juicer for up to 72 hours without going bad.
-Normally, this wouldn’t be possible due to oxidation caused by higher rpms.
+For most ingredients, the finished juice can be stored within the juicer for up to 72 hours without going bad.
+Usually, this wouldn’t be possible due to oxidation caused by higher RPMs.
 The juicer employs a masticating system, which means that it mimics chewing-one of the most natural and gentle on the ingredients.

-This juicer is very quiet while in operation, just like its sister models.
+This juicer is quiet while operating, just like its sister models.
 On that note, the only difference between the Omega J8004 and the Omega J8006 is its color.
-The ’04 is plain white whereas the ’06 comes in Chrome.
-That being said, they are both made of plastic- the difference is entirely cosmetic- although it also affects the price tag- the chrome colored model is a solid 40 dollars more expensive.
+The ’04 is plain white, whereas the ’06 comes in Chrome.
+That being said, they are both made of plastic- the difference is entirely cosmetic- although it also affects the price tag- the chrome-colored model is a solid 40 dollars more expensive.

-The Omega J8004 weighs an even 15 pounds, and measures 15 by 7 by 16 inches.
+The Omega J8004 weighs an even 15 pounds and measures 15 by 7 by 16 inches.
 It uses dual-stage, single-gear technology to preserve as many nutrients as possible while processing the ingredients.
-This juicer model is built to work through fruit as well as vegetables, to mince, grind, and also to make dairy based products.
-A small feeding chute (The space in which the ingredients are inserted) makes it necessary to chop the inserted ingredients to fairly small pieces before filling them in-in practical use this can be a slight disadvantage, depending on what exactly the juicer is used for.
+This juicer model is built to work with fruit and vegetables to mince, grind, and make dairy-based products.
+A small feeding chute (The space in which the ingredients are inserted) makes it necessary to chop the inserted ingredients into small pieces before filling them for practical use.
+This can be a slight disadvantage, depending on what the juicer is used for.

 What can I do with this?

-The juicer has been around since 2009, and it still retails for around 200 dollars, which can be a fair investment-for a very useful tool that is a big addition to every kitchen.
-For those looking for a somewhat cheaper model-the previous J8003 & 8005 are lower-spec, a little lower and less well-made.
-They do however still serve well as an ‘entry-model’.
+The juicer has been around since 2009 and still retails for about 300 dollars, which can be a fair investment for a handy tool that is a significant addition to every kitchen.
+For those looking for a somewhat cheaper model-the, the previous J8003 & 8005 are lower-spec, a little lower, and less well-made.
+However, they still serve well as an ‘entry model.’

-For young mothers, this juicer is also a very interesting item as it can be used to produce very high-quality baby food, preserving as many of the nutrients in it as possible, while delivering a smooth product perfect for healthy babies.
+For young mothers, this juicer is also an exciting item as it can produce high-quality baby food, preserving as many nutrients as possible while delivering a smooth product perfect for healthy babies.

 To sum it up…

-The Omega J8004 (and its sibling the J8006), are valuable additions to every kitchen.
-These juicers are very quiet, operate at 80rpm rather than most commercially available models that will operate at between 3,000 and 15,000rpm.
+The Omega J8004 (and its sibling, the J8006), are valuable additions to every kitchen.
+These juicers are quiet and operate at 80rpm rather than most commercially available models that use between 3,000 and 15,000rpm.

-At around 15 pounds and approximately 15 by 6 by 15 inches, it is a fairly sizeable machine, however its many uses more than make up for it-it works well with vegetables, fruit, dairy and frozen products, it can even be used to make peanut butter by crushing nuts.
+At around 15 pounds and approximately 15 by 6 by 15 inches, it is a reasonably sizeable machine; however, its many uses more than makeup, for it-it works well with vegetables, fruit, dairy, and frozen products; it can even be used to make peanut butter by crushing nuts.

-The only downside aside from its somewhat clunky side is the price tag-even 7 years after its release, it retails at over 200 dollars (240 for the chrome colored J8006 model), making it a rather sizeable investment.
+The only downside aside from its somewhat clunky side is the price tag-even seven years after its release, it retails at over 200 dollars (240 for the chrome-colored J8006 model), making it a rather sizeable investment.